huyanh995/websim/README.md

 # websim_api
-An automatic simulation and checking submission for websim
+An automatic simulation and checking submission for websim.
+Developed by Huy Anh Nguyen, collaboration with Le Dang Cuong with help from Ho Duc Nhan and Luong Anh Vu.

 # Before using, create a config.py file in common/ contains:
 * Your account information: